Critical Positions & What They Do

 - to recommend students for scholarships and fellowships

-- to serve as an advisory committee for students who have not yet submitted the thesis proposal
+- to serve as an advisory committee for students who have not yet submitted the thesis proposal (applies to some disciplines)

 - to consider thesis proposals for approval